 Brew for at least 12 hours before use.

-It is extremely difficult to get high fungal numbers in your compost tea.
+It is challenging to get high fungal numbers in your compost tea.
 The most important variable is your compost.
-If you don’t put a high fungal biomass into your brewer at the start of your brew, there’s no way to get a high fungal count in your finished compost tea.
-Our fungal compost has extremely high levels of beneficial fungi (click here to see our lab results), and allows us to make a diverse, bacterial/fungal balanced tea with high nutrient cycling.
-Many commercial and homemade brewers make good bacterial teas, but without a good fungal compost, foods, and aeration, you’ll never get high numbers of beneficial fungi on to your plants and into your soil
+If you don’t put high fungal biomass into your brewer at the start of your brew, there’s no way to get a high fungal count in your finished compost tea.
+Our fungal compost has extremely high levels of beneficial fungi and allows us to make a diverse, bacterial/fungal balanced tea with high nutrient cycling.
+Many commercial and homemade brewers make good bacterial teas, but without good fungal compost, foods, and aeration, you’ll never get high numbers of beneficial fungi onto your plants and into your soil

 “The KIS brewers are extremely easy to set up and use, very easy to clean, and make great teas by extracting all the species of bacteria, fungi, protozoa, and nematodes present in the compost into the tea.
 Using the right resources, the KIS brewer can get fantastic fungal biomass growing in their tea maker.
 Using the KIS starter foods and compost, we have never seen the KIS brewer have a problem maintaining aeration.
 Even if “poor compost” has been used, where E.coli and other pathogens were in high numbers, these problem organisms have been dropped to less than detectable levels by the proper use of this machine.”

 ~Dr. Elaine Ingham, Soil Microbiologist, author the “The Compost Tea Brewing Manual, 5th ed.”